🎁 Use code WELCOME3 during checkout to get discount on your first booking with us. Enjoy! ☀️

 • Cars cleared for Northern Cyprus crossings

-Automatic or manual, and the first hour driving in Larnaca
+Automatic or manual in Larnaca

 A gentle first route